 ABI supports transparent, accountable, and effective business development incentives, while protecting competitive and proprietary information.
+ABI supports those tax credits, exemptions and incentives that encourage business growth and job creation and retention.
 Some examples of this include:

-• Tax Increment Financing
+Tax Increment Financing

 ABI supports Tax Increment Financing (TIF) as a valuable and highly versatile economic development tool.
-It is imperative that this resource be retained as a flexible, viable and locally-controlled economic growth tool for projects that generate property taxes.
+It is imperative that this resource be retained as a flexible, viable and locally controlled economic growth tool for projects that generate property taxes.

-• Job Training
+Job Training

-ABI supports funding job training programs at levels necessary to maintain Iowa's competitive advantage for job skills training.
+ABI supports adequate funding for job training programs at levels necessary to leverage lowa's competitive advantage for job skills training.